Dannsetti/Nondeterministic-Finite-State-Automaton/README.md

 Also, as a reminder, it is easiest to work with the head of a list, and this fact may influence your implementation of paths.

-## Submission

-Your repository will be cloned on the Sunday prior to the start of the Spring term.
-You should ensure you have a rich `commit` history for the repository (don't write all the code and then `commit` it).

 ## Acknowledgements

 This exercise was developed from an original idea and specification by David Matuszek.